 I would also say, be sure to buy more of each color.
 For instance, I was surprised by how many Mike and Ikes it took to make one “layer”.
 Also don’t be afraid to “alter” the candy.
 I thought the licorice would be cute standing straight up in the center, but I ended up cutting them down to bite size pieces for their own layer.

 Now these jars are adorable on their own with just some pretty ribbon.
 But you know I love a printable gift tag! 😉 So I created a few for you to use- tie them on with ribbon or tape them on like a label.
 These jar gifts would be perfect for a teacher gift, thank you or just because!

 What color would you create?
 Any fave candies that you would have to include?

-As a Big Lots Ambassador, I love sharing info with you about this Columbus based company.
+Originally published in 2015 as a Big Lots Ambassador for the Columbus based company.
 I was compensated by Big Lots for this post.
 All opinions are my own, and yes I am a Big Lots shopper.